Abigail Adams (Bunker Hill, 1775)

 How strenuous is the walking?

 The world-renowned Freedom Trail® is a red-brick line running through Boston, measured at 2.5 miles end-to-end.
 We do our best to find benches, but please be prepared to be on your feet for an extended period!
 Hub Town Tours can access all three neighborhoods along the trail: Downtown Boston, North End, and Charlestown.
-Most Private Tours travel around 2.0 miles along relatively level, paved surfaces.
-The Public Morning Tour includes approximately 3.5 miles of walking; our Public Evening Tour travels approximately 2.0 miles.
+Our most popular tours—the Half-Day Tour (private) and Evening Tour (public)—travel about 2.0 miles along relatively level, paved surfaces.
+Our shortest tour is the Midday Tour (public), which travels approximately 1.1 miles.

 What is your tour refund policy?

-Full refunds are possible with 24 hours notice prior to your tour.
-We aim to provide a guided tour experience through Boston that is consistently enjoyable and valued by every guest.
-If you feel your experience has fallen shy of that standard after your tour has concluded, please let us know within 24 hours of your tour start time and we will promptly provide you with a full refund to the card on record.
-You may email refund requests directly to email@example.com and we will be happy to assist.
+Full refunds are possible with 24 hours notice prior to your tour start time.
+We aim to provide a guided tour experience through Boston that is consistently the highest quality and enjoyed by every guest.
+If you feel your experience has fallen shy of that standard after the tour has concluded, please let us know within 24 hours of your tour start time and we will promptly provide you with a full refund to the card on record.
+You may email refund requests directly to firstname.lastname@example.org and we will be happy to assist.

 MOST RECENT ISSUE